SRIRAM-VIGNESH-V/Symbiote/README.md

 #  Project Symbiote

-Invisible protocol sniffer for finding vulnerabilities in the network.
-Designed for pentesters and security engineers.
+Invisible protocol sniffer for finding vulnerabilities in the network and a network hardening tool based on SCAPY.

 Author: SRIRAM VIGNESH V